 What can we do for you?

-The University Internships Manager, Dr. Teresa Lee, is based in the Careers Network and provides a coordination and guidance role for internships, a central part of the governance and management structure for UCD internships.
-Teresa is available to assist if you:
+The University Internships Manager, David Owens, is based in the Careers Network and provides a coordination and guidance role for internships, a central part of the governance and management structure for UCD internships.
+David is available to assist if you: